10 Signs You Have Candida Overgrowth & How to Eliminate It

 Complete Blood Count (CBC)

 I personally find this to be the most accurate test available.
 This will check for Candida in your colon or lower intestines.
 However, you need to make sure that your doctor orders a comprehensive stool test rather than the standard stool test.
-With the stool test, your stool is directly analyzed for levels of yeast.
+With the stool test, your stool is directly analyzed for levels of Candida.
 The lab can usually determine the species of yeast as well as which treatment will be effective.

 Urine Organix Dysbiosis Test

-This test detects D-Arabinitol a waste product of Candida yeast overgrowth.
+This test detects D-Arabinitol a waste product of Candida overgrowth.
 An elevated test means an overgrowth of Candida.
 This test will determine if there is Candida in your upper gut or small intestines.

 How do you treat Candida overgrowth?